Portrayal of Arabs in film: Picturing historical Islam

-Ibrahim ‘Izz al-Din, director of the Egyptian film Zuhur al-Islamv (1951), depicts life in the Arab Peninsula before the rise of Islam.
+Ibrahim ‘Izz al-Din, director of the Egyptian film Zuhur al-Islam (1951), depicts life in the Arab Peninsula before the rise of Islam.
 The film was originally inspired by the historical novel Al-Wa’d Al-Haq (The True Promise, 1950), by Egyptian writer Taha Hussein, who tried to rewrite Islamic history.
 It depicted how the first Muslims struggled with their new belief, opposed by worshipers of other gods or religions.
 These first Muslims were tortured.
 However, despite that, they persisted and kept faithful to their newly acquired religion.
 Quite a number of similar films were produced, all depicting Islam to be victorious in its emergence during its early years.
 However, none of these films were historically accurate.
 These films symbolically represented the re-emergence of national identity after colonial rule, relating to mainly resurfaced views on morality.
 These films failed in accurately depicting the story of Islam's military victories, but rather, represented the moral restoration of people whose morals were repressed under colonialism.
 With the increase of the significance of Islam as being tied to Arab identity, the genre of the historical religious dramas gained increasing popularity with television shows, series, as well as film.
 This depiction of Muslims being victims of slander and colonialism whilst also being victorious, has become a popular character mold again after the events of 9/11, as Muslims had to suffer with stigmatization by the West.